vizv/scripts/docs/timestream.rst

 Limitations
 -----------

+DF does critial game tasks every 10 ticks that must not be skipped, so `timestream` cannot advance more than 9 ticks at a time.
+This means that, with the default target of 100 FPS, the game will start showing signs of slowdown if the real FPS drops below about 15.
+The interface will also become less responsive to mouse gestures as the real FPS drops.

-Right now, not all aspects of the game are perfectly adjusted.
+Finally, not all aspects of the game are perfectly adjusted.
 For example, armies on world map will move at the same (real-time) rate regardless of changes that ``timestream`` is making to the calendar.

-Here is a (likely incomplete) list of game elements that are not adjusted by ``timestream`` and will appear "slow" in-game:
+Here is a (possibly incomplete) list of game elements that are not adjusted by ``timestream`` and will appear "slow" in-game:

 - Army movement across the world map (including raids sent out from the fort)